 I automated my grocery list.
 How often are you going to the grocery store and trying to remember what's needed?
-I created a list of all the staples we needed in the house and so before anybody goes to the grocery store, they take that list, go through our cupboards, go through a refrigerator and see if we have everything on the list.
+I created a list of all the staples we needed in the house, so before anybody goes to the grocery store, they take that list, go through our cupboards, and go through the refrigerator and see if we have everything on the list.
 Why is my grocery store list hack so awesome?
 We're not duplicating all the stuff we have in our house.

 Many times we're doing things and we've created these routines, but we haven't spent the time to think about how we could make the routines more efficient.
 I want to challenge you to take just 15 minutes to think about all the things occupying your time.
-Maybe it's a packing your car for a trip or maybe it's making sure that you have the information that you need for your next sales meeting then I want you to implement those ideas.
+Maybe it's packing your car for a trip or making sure that you have the information that you need for your next sales meeting.
+Then I want you to implement those ideas.
 The need to think about these ordinary things is so interesting.

 If you make the time to operationalize and automate the ordinary, it leaves more room for the extra-ordinary!